Hormone Replacement Therapy: Why It Might Not Work for You

 The question “What do you think of hormone replacement therapy?” is one of the most common I get asked as a health practitioner focused on women’s health.

-And, a fair amount of the time, the question is followed up by a client telling me she has been using bioidentical hormone replacement therapy but isn’t sure it’s safe and asks if there are natural hormone supplements that might be effective.
+And, a fair amount of the time, the question is followed up by a client telling me she has been using bioidentical hormone replacement therapy (HRT) but isn’t sure it’s safe and asks if there are natural hormone supplements that might be effective.

 Should You Consider Hormone Replacement Therapy?